Hadronomy/PR1-IA-2324/README.md

 This project contains the implementation required by the **1st assignment** of the **AI course** of the **computer science** degree at the University of La Laguna.

-The implementation has a c++(cpp directory) version and a rust version(rust directory).
+The implementation has a typescript`./typescript` version and a rust version`./rust`.
 The implementation details vary between the two versions, but the general idea is the same.

 [Getting started](#getting-started) •